 Open questions leave the control with the person to disclose as much as they wish – for example, ‘How are things going for you now?’

-Good use of open questions can be very helpful in eliciting feelings.
+Proper use of open questions can be constructive in eliciting feelings.
 Open questions often begin with Who?
 How?
 What?
 Where? (and sometimes Why?, but we’ll look at Why? below).

-A ‘Why?’ question is a form of open question.
-However, asking ‘Why?’ may sometimes be counter- productive.
+A ‘Why?’ question is a form of an open question.
+However, asking ‘Why?’ may sometimes be counterproductive.
 Here are three ways it might be unhelpful.